Yaser-Amiri/abghand/README.md

 # Abghand
 Just another simple TCP proxy that works on HTTP and HTTPS flows.

 To use Abghand, first you need to send your traffic to Abghand by setting DNS records in `/etc/hosts`.
-Then define the domains Abghand should proxy their traffic in the config file.
+Then define the domains that you want to proxy their traffic in the config file.

 This is a sample of Abghand config file: